Identify a newly attached disk, create a primary partition using fdisk, and write the partition table safely.

 sudo fdisk /dev/sdc

 You run fdisk on the disk device (not a partition).
-From here, you create a new partition interactively.
+From here you create the partition interactively.

 Nothing is committed until you write changes.